Skip to main content

 The project NEFERTITI aims at fully exploiting this unprecedented data flow to catch the local stellar fossils and figure out the properties of the first stars and galaxies.
 In particular, it is expected to make a major step-forward in our understanding of the properties of the first stars and galaxies by constraining the mass distribution of the first stars and uncovering the physical processes driving the build-up of the first star-forming systems, i.e. mini-haloes.

 The existence of very massive metal-free stars, M* = (140-260) M, has never been proved.
 Yet, these elusive stars should exist according to state-of-the-art numerical simulation, and they are expected to be the key sources of early metal-enrichment, ionizing photons, and primordial stellar black holes.
 Probing the existence of these stars is thus fundamental not only for Cosmology but also for galaxy formation.
 A possible way to make this major step-forward is by catching the chemical signatures that these elusive stars left in their descendants, i.e. in long-lived low-mass stars formed out of their ``ashes”.
-Indeed, very massive first stars are predicted to end their life as energetic Pair Instability Supernovae (PISN), which spread out in the surrounding Interstellar Medium (ISM) their peculiar chemical products.
+Indeed, very massive first stars are predicted to end their life as energetic Pair Instability Supernovae (PISNe), which spread out in the surrounding Interstellar Medium (ISM) their peculiar chemical products.

-By investigating the free parameter space of the problem, we studied how does the peculiar chemical abundance pattern of an ISM polluted by massive first stars vary when subsequent generations of “normal” stars contaminate it.
-In fact, normal (Pop II) stars are predicted to form early on after the first stellar generations and thus they can washed-out their key chemical signatures.
-But when and how this happens?
-We found that, independent of the choice of the free parameters, an ISM imprinted by the heavy elements from massive first stars at a >50% level it is most likely deficient of some key chemical species: Copper and Zinc.
-Further, these stars predominantly have [Fe/H] ~ 2.
+By investigating the free parameter space of the problem, we studied how does the peculiar chemical abundance pattern of an ISM polluted by PISNe vary when subsequent generations of “normal” Pop II stars contaminate it.
+In fact, PopII stars are predicted to form early on after the first supernovae (SNe) explosions, and thus they can washed-out their key chemical signatures.
+Still, independent of the choice of the free parameters, we find that an ISM imprinted by the heavy elements from PISNe at a >50% level it is most likely deficient in Copper and Zinc.
+Further, these stars predominantly have [Fe/H] ~ 2 (Salvadori et al. 2019).

 LOGO of the NEFERTITI project.
 Idea: Stefania Salvadori; Design: Martina Rossi